kubernetes/kubernetes/docs/getting-started-guides/fedora/fedora_manual_config.md

 192.168.121.65	fed-minion" >> /etc/hosts
 ```

-* Edit /etc/kubernetes/config which will be the same on all hosts
+* Edit /etc/kubernetes/config which will be the same on all hosts to contain:

 ```
-###
-# kubernetes system config
-#
-# The following values are used to configure various aspects of all
-# kubernetes services, including
-#
-#   kube-apiserver.service
-#   kube-controller-manager.service
-#   kube-scheduler.service
-#   kubelet.service
-#   kube-proxy.service

 # Comma seperated list of nodes in the etcd cluster
 KUBE_ETCD_SERVERS="--etcd_servers=http://fed-master:4001"